Stock Checker

 It can be hard to race a manual car with paddle shifters, as you will still need to use a clutch pedal when shifting which is a strange process.
 To get around this many sim racing games include an automatic clutch option to remove the need to use a clutch pedal when shifting with paddle shifters.

-In the section below, I’ll look at the very best sim racing shifters you can buy in 2023.
-I’ll look at a range of gear shifters from a few different brands and across a range of different budgets.
+In the section below, I’ll examine the very best sim racing shifters you can buy in 2024.
+I’ll examine gear shifters from several different brands and across a range of budgets.

 Click on any of the shifter names below to quickly scroll down to read more information, along with what type of sim racing setup I would recommend them for.